Vishal-Kanabargi/Node-RabbitMQ-node-POC/README.md

-This is sample POC to demostrate How to integrate RabbitMQ with Node Application
+This is sample POC to demonstrate How to integrate RabbitMQ with Node Application

-## Softwares Required
+## Software’s Required

-Below Softwares needs to be installed before you procceed
+Below Software’s needs to be installed before you proceed

 1. Node v12 above
-2. RabbitMQ mangement - Which is Message broker which holds and transport sms
+2. RabbitMQ management - Which is Message broker which holds and transport sms

 To check ~ brew services list

 Version 3.8.2

-if your not installed - run  ~brew install rabbitmq
+if you’re not installed - run  ~brew install rabbitmq

 ### `brew services start rabbitmq`